runderwoman/faaspot-cli/docs/executions.rst

 ..  admonition:: HTTP Request
     :class: toggle

-    You can get the status of some execution using the direct HTTP requests:
+    You can get the status of an execution using direct HTTP requests:

     .. code-block:: sh

        $ curl -X GET --header "Authorization: Token MY_TOKEN" https://api.faaspot.com/v1/executions/EXECUTION_ID

-A result of that api should look like that:
+A result of the API should look as follows:

     {
         u'created': u'2017-07-21 15:10:52.537686+00:00',